-- □ Make sure your computer is securely plugged into a power source and turned on.
-Make sure the power indicator shows the power is on. - □ Make sure the battery is installed properly and charged. - □ Make sure the floppy disk drive (if applicable) is empty. - □ If your computer is plugged into a power strip or uninterruptible power supply (UPS), make sure the power strip or UPS is plugged into a power source and turned on. - □ If you are using an external display, make sure it is plugged into a power source and turned on.
+the power is on.
+Make sure the battery pack is installed properly and charged.
+Make sure the floppy disk drive (if applicable) is empty.
+If your computer is plugged into a power strip or uninterruptible power supply (UPS), make sure the power strip or UPS is plugged into a power source and turned on.
+If you are using an external display, make sure it is plugged into a power source and turned on.
 Make sure the brightness and contrast controls are adjusted correctly.
-See the manual that came with your display for more information. - Disconnect the AC adapter and remove the battery.
+See the manual that came with your display for more information.
+Disconnect the AC adapter and remove the battery pack.
 Wait three to five minutes.
-Reattach the AC adapter and reinstall the battery, and press the power button to turn on your computer. - □ Condensation may cause your computer to malfunction.
-If this occurs, do not use the computer for at least one hour. - D Remove any extra memory modules you may have inserted since purchase. - □ Check that you are using the supplied Sony AC adapter.
-For your safety, use only genuine Sony rechargeable battery packs and AC adapters, which are supplied by Sony for your VAIO computer.
+Reattach the AC adapter and reinstal the battery pack, and press the power button to turn on your computer.
+Condensation may cause your computer to malfunction.
+If this occurs, do not use the computer for at least one hour.
+Remove any extra memory modules you may have inserted since purchase.
+Check that you are using the supplied Sony AC adapter.
+For your safety, use only genuine Sony rechargeable battery packs and AC adapter, which are supplied by Sony for your VAIO computer.